COPS-IITBHU/WebAR-Assignment2-imagetargets/README.md

 # WebAR Image Targets
-## Virtual prototyping for product development
+## Augumented prototyping for product development

-Developing Virtual Reality based solutions in areas like: (i) Creating a virtual showcase/display centre of industrial products – developing solutions for one type of industry like garments, shoe industry etc. (Virtual prototyping for product development).
+Developing Augumented/Virtual Reality based solutions in areas like: (i) Creating a virtual showcase/display centre of industrial products – developing solutions for one type of industry like garments, shoe industry etc. (Augumented prototyping for product development).
 Which is one of the two choices of assignment 2 you have.

 # Jump In